Learning Deep Morphological Networks with Neural Architecture Search: Morphological Architecture Search (MAS)

 \begin{itemize} \item separable conv $3\times 3$ \item separable conv $5\times 5$ \item average pooling \item maximum pooling \item pseudo mophological gradient $3\times3$ \item transpose convolution \end{itemize}

-The overall U-Net search backbone is shown as the Figure \ref{backbone_unet} following.
+The overall U-Net search backbone is presented in Figure \ref{backbone_unet}.

-\textbf{Multi-scale decoder Architecture search space}
+\textbf{Multi-scale decoder architecture search space}

-Inspired by Deeplab V3+ \cite{chen2018encoder}, PSPNet \cite{zhao2017pyramid}, and RCF\cite{Liu_2019}, we notice that a good architecture for general images relies on an encoder pretrained on ImageNet\cite{russakovsky2015imagenet} and a decoder that takes as input multiple resolutions and associate them to build the output.
-Based on that we propose our new network search space that we denote Multi-scale decoder search network space.
+Inspired by Deeplab V3+ \cite{chen2018encoder}, PSPNet \cite{zhao2017pyramid}, and RCF\cite{Liu_2019}, we notice that a good architecture for general images relies on an encoder pretrained on ImageNet\cite{russakovsky2015imagenet} and a decoder that takes multiple resolutions as input and associates them to build the output.
+Based on that, we propose our new network search space, which we denote the multi-scale decoder search network space.

+\Gianni{First, we introduce RCF \cite{Liu_2019}.
+The RCF algorithm proposes using a classical backbone such as the VGG16 \cite{vggnet} architecture, composed of 13 convolutional layers and three fully connected layers.
+The 13 convolutional layers can be subdivided into five blocks.
+On each block, three convolutions are applied, leading to a feature map for each block.
+These different feature maps extract information at different resolutions, leading to a multi-scale representation.
+This hierarchical information is then merged to form the final output.}

-Our new network search space illustrated in Figure \ref{backbone_decoder} can be summarized as follows.
-We use a ResNet architecture \cite{he2016deep} pretrained on ImageNet\cite{russakovsky2015imagenet} as an encoder network similarly to \cite{chen2018encoder,zhao2017pyramid, Liu_2019}.
+Our new network search space, illustrated in Figure \ref{backbone_decoder}, can be summarized as follows.
+We use a ResNet architecture \cite{resnet} pretrained on ImageNet\cite{russakovsky2015imagenet} as an encoder network, similar to \cite{chen2018encoder,zhao2017pyramid, Liu_2019}.
 ResNet is composed of 4 blocs.
-We connected each block's output to two layers.
+We connect each block's output to two layers.
 The first one is a preprocessing layer that we denote $S_0$.
-This layer is composed of a $3 \times 3 $ convolution and output 42 feature maps.
+This layer is composed of a $3 \times 3 $ convolution and outputs 42 feature maps.
 This operation allows us to control the depth map that will enter the cells.
-The second preprocessing applied on the output of $S_0$, and denoted $S_1$, is composed of a $3 \times 3 $ convolution and outputs 42 feature maps.
-The input of the cells are the output of $S_0$ and $S_1$, so that the cell learns if it wants to use $S_0$ or/and $S_1$.
-After each block, We use a $1\times 1$ convolution on the cells' output to reduce the channel's number to one.
-This convolution is followed by an upsampling to resize all the feature maps to input size and we concatenate all upsampled results.
+The second preprocessing layer, applied on the output of $S_0$ and denoted $S_1$, is composed of a $3 \times 3 $ convolution and outputs 42 feature maps.
+The inputs of the cells are the outputs of $S_0$ and $S_1$, so that the cell learns if it wants to use $S_0$ and/or $S_1$.
+After each block, we use a $1\times 1$ convolution on the cells' output to reduce the channel's number to one.
+This convolution is followed by an upsampling to resize all the feature maps to input size, and we concatenate all the upsampled results.
 Finally, we use a $1\times1$ to produce the final edge detection map.